inet-framework/inet-tutorials/wireless/doc/step5.rst

 overlapping at host B.

-NOTE: On this and all other sequence charts in this tutorial, grey vertical strips are constant-time zones: all events within a same grey area have the same simulation time.
+NOTE: On this and all other sequence charts in this tutorial, grey vertical strips are constant-time zones: all events within the same grey area have the same simulation time.
 Also, time is mapped to the horizontal axis using a nonlinear transformation, so that both small and large time intervals can be depicted on the same chart.
 A larger